 - Simply add all of the ingredients (except olive oil and parmesan) to a food processor or high powered blender.
 Pulse to finely chop the ingredients, then stream in the olive oil.
 Add the parmesan cheese and pulses a few more times to combine and serve.

-- Swap out the basil for another fresh green like arugula, parsley or spinach.
+- Swap out the basil leaves for another fresh green like arugula, parsley or spinach.

 - Add in other flavors like kalamata olives, artichoke hearts, or roasted red peppers.